Included are all individuals from senatorial families and first time senators (homo novus).

 FOS - Prosopographie des femmes de l'ordre sénatorial by Raepsaet-Charlier

-LP - Laterculi Praesidum by Thomasson (NEW from April 8th 2018)
+LP - Laterculi Praesidum by Thomasson (NEW included from 8th April 2018)

 Nic - L'Ordre Équestre a l'époque republicaine (312-43 av.
 J.-C.) by Nicolet